The Rocky Horror Show

 The musical was adapted into the 1975 film The Rocky Horror Picture Show, starring O'Brien as Riff Raff, with Curry also reprising his role; the film has the longest-running release in film history.
 In 2016, it was adapted into the television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
 The musical was ranked eighth in a BBC Radio 2 listener poll of the "Nation's Number One Essential Musicals", and it was one of eight British musicals featured on a commemorative stamp issued by the Royal Mail in 2011.

-Beyond its cult status, The Rocky Horror Show is also widely said to have been an influence on countercultural and sexual liberation movements that followed on from the 1960s.
+The Rocky Horror Show has a cult following and influenced countercultural and sexual liberation movements that followed on from the 1960s.
 It was one of the first popular musicals to depict fluid sexuality during a time of division between generations and a lack of sexual difference acceptance.
 Like the film adaptation, the musical is noted for a long-running tradition of audience participation through call-back lines and attending dressed up as characters from the show.
 On the 50th anniversary of the musical in 2023, BBC News states that since debuting in London in 1973 the "production has been performed in 20 different languages" and been "seen by 30 million people globally".